Anders-H/MkBin/README.md

 `MkBin -help`

+# The text format

+The rest of this document describes how the program converts a text file to a binary file.

+*A note on parsing: The separator between items (numbers, datatypes, etc.) is any whitespace (space, tab, new line...).
+The exeption is comments/remarks (`#`) that are terminated with new line.*

 ## Datatypes

 All numbers are expected to be bytes (and cannot be larger than 255) unless the type